What is efflorescence and is it permanent?

 How to remove efflorescence

 Efflorescence is removed by natural weathering processes - as rainwater is slightly acidic, it gradually dissolves and washes away the deposits.
+The process may also be assisted by warm dry weather when the deposit is blown away.
+Although it is impossible to state exactly how long efflorescence will take to be removed by the weather.

 How long does efflorescence last?